-7) Capital out lay Requested in this action: is required for Capital Outlay.
-Capital Out iture for equipment with a purchase price in excess of \$5,000 and a life expectancy greater than one year.
+7) Capital outlay Requested in this action: Prior approval is required for Capital Outlay.
+Capital Outlay is defined as an expenditure for equipment with a purchase price in excess of \$5,000 and a life expectancy greater than one year.
 Program Item Description Cost PROG APPROV